JhouLab/DigitalStereotaxAdapter/README.md

 6. Two 6mm long M3 screws with washers, like this: https://www.amazon.com/HELIFOUNER-Phillips-Screws-Kit-Stainless/dp/B0BV9CF62L
 7. Optional (but recommended): #8-32 tap and #8x32-3/8" machine screw for securing digital readout to base clamps.

-Note: the 3D printed parts in this project are intended to fit snugly onto the various stereotaxic parts.
+Note: the 3D printed parts in this project are intended to fit snugly to each other and to the other parts.
 This is by design, to eliminate any loose play in the system.
 But this also means that this project could be affected by small manufacturing design changes in either the Stoelting components or the digital readouts and calipers used.
-I am not currently aware of any such differences, but can't rule this out.
-If any of the parts here don't fit perfectly on your system, let me know.
+I am not currently aware of any such differences, but if any parts don't fit perfectly on your system, please let me know.

 Instructions: